Applies to 2007-09 models built before October 2008

 |Side crash test ratings can be compared across vehicle categories.

-The Mercedes R class was introduced in the 2006 model year.
+The Mercedes-Benz R-Class was introduced in the 2006 model year.
 Beginning with 2007 models, side torso airbags were made standard for second row seat occupants (they were optional in 2006 models).

 Driver — Measures taken from the dummies in the two tests, taken together, indicate that rib fractures would be possible in a crash of this severity.
 The risk of significant injuries to other body regions is low.